 Finally, click the "Export configuration" button on the bottom to get the needed files that will have to be imported into your VPN client.

 Now that you have your configuration You will see one .ovpn file and several (2 to be exact) .crt files.

-First thing that we need to do know is open up .ovpn file in a text editor to make a change.
+The first thing that we need to do now is open up the .ovpn file in a text editor to make a change.